benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 }
 ```

-If I click the button without putting in a name, the form correctly returns the new state (and only the new form state) back to me - no full page reload!
+If I click the button without putting in a name the form correctly returns the new state (and only the new form state) back to me - no full page reload!

 {{< figure src="images/validation-message.png" title="A happy failure message." lightbox="true" >}}

 ## Swapping Content Somewhere Else

+So we can easily swap content using a button inside of a form that really just mutates the form itself as I just demonstrated.
+But consider a scenario where I click on a button and then it should update some piece of html somewhere else.
+The obvious use-case is a e-commerce page with items you can add to your cart.
+To re-use the blazor sample pages I have already been working with I am going to have the `Counter` page take the name that is entered and

 ## Table Data